BDC Hamburger Icon

 2. Get online.

-Savvy marketers can not only advertise to their young customers, but also interact with them.
-Create a well-designed website that appeals to the college demographic, and link it to your social media profiles for maximum effect.
+In addition to focusing on social channels, marketers should also prioritize a sleek business website design that appeals to the college demographic.
+Link it to your social media profiles for maximum effect.

-Lending your support and money to on-campus events can get you valuable exposure within your target market and build your reputation as a student-friendly business.
+Lending your support and money to on-campus events can also get you valuable exposure within your target market and build your reputation as a student-friendly business.
+If you’re considering sponsoring an on-campus event and want to know what will work, Pennington said go straight to the source.

-Businesses often ignore – or even reject – their student customers.
-Companies that make an extra effort to accommodate college students and cater to them – with special student discounts, services, etc. – can easily claim their cash.
+Businesses often ignore — or even reject — their student customers.
+Companies that make an extra effort to accommodate college students and cater to them with special student discounts or services can easily claim their cash.

 Did You Know?Did you know